Pylons/pyramid/docs/narr/templates.rst

 Chameleon text ZPT rendering API, it's just imported from another place; see :ref:`chameleon_text_module` for the API description.

+A Chameleon text template can also be used as a :term:`renderer`.
+See :ref:`built_in_renderers` for more information.

 Side Effects of Rendering a Chameleon Template
 ----------------------------------------------